KristiyanTs/pai/README.md

 6. **AI response**: The AI's response is also transcribed and shown as "🤖 AI: ..."
 7. **Conversation ends**: The overlay disappears when the AI finishes speaking

+### Conversation Memory

+The AI assistant now remembers your previous conversations to provide better context and continuity:

+- **Automatic Memory**: Previous conversations are automatically saved and included as context
+- **Smart Context**: The AI receives the most recent conversation history to understand references
+- **Configurable**: Memory settings can be adjusted through the settings window (`Cmd + Shift + Z`)
+- **Privacy-Safe**: Conversation history is stored locally on your machine
+- **Auto-Cleanup**: Old conversations are automatically removed based on age and count limits

+**Memory Settings:**
+- **Enable/Disable**: Toggle conversation memory on or off
+- **Max Messages**: Set how many messages to remember (default: 50)
+- **Max Age**: Set how long to keep conversations in hours (default: 24)

+### Accessing Settings

+Press `Cmd + Shift + Z` from anywhere to open the settings window where you can:
+- Configure AI personality and context
+- Adjust conversation memory settings
+- Change voice speaker
+- Toggle voice activation

 ### Exiting the Assistant

 - Press `Cmd + Q` or `Esc` while the terminal is focused